-This story first appeared in the December 2012
+This story appears in the December 2012

 issue of Entrepreneur